lwindolf/do-not-start/README.md

 - you know how much ingress/egress into the cloud this means
 - you know the throughput of you network into the cloud
+- you have cloud ingress cost monitoring automated

 <details>
   <summary>Why?</summary>